Karachi women's cricket team

-The Karachi women's cricket team is the women's representative cricket team for Karachi.
+The Karachi women's cricket team is the women's representative cricket team for Karachi, Pakistan.
 They competed in the National Women's Cricket Championship between 2004–05 and 2017, winning the competition four times.

 History

-Karachi joined the National Women's Cricket Championship for its inaugural season in 2004–05, and competed in it in every subsequent season until it ended in 2017.
+Karachi joined the National Women's Cricket Championship for its inaugural season in 2004–05 and won the tournament.
+They competed in every edition of the championship until 2017, when the tournament was replaced by the PCB Triangular One Day Women's Tournament.
 The side won the competition four times: firstly, in its inaugural season, Karachi topped the initial group stage and the subsequent Final Stage, before beating Lahore in the final to win the tournament.
 After losing the 2005–06 final to Lahore, they then won the tournament two seasons in a row, in 2006–07 and 2007–08, both times beating Lahore in the final.

 Karachi lost in the final of the competition again in 2009–10 and 2014, before finally winning their fourth title in the final season of the National Women's Cricket Championship, 2017, topping the Super League section of the tournament with three wins and one abandonment from their four matches.